psgroove/psgroove/README.md

 have been disabled.
 This software is intended to allow the execution of unsigned third-party apps and games on the PS3.**

+No one involved in maintaining the psgroove git is responsible for or has any involvement with any existing usb dongles sporting "psgroove" in its name.
+Thank you for your understanding.

 Cloning
 -------
 The repository uses the LUFA library as a submodule.
 To clone, use something like: